capajon/r6maps/README.md

 ### Active
 Current development is fairly "steady state" with only a few new features planned:
-- [ ] About links in menu: add stats beta, remove feb updates
 - [ ] Menu footer links (twitter, email, donate?)
 - [ ] Select map filter for casual, rank, custom, etc